Shopify/unity-buy-sdk/EXAMPLES.md

         List<ProductOption> options = firstProduct.options();

-        // we will output all options for this product Debug.Log("Options:\n-------");
+        // Output all options for this product Debug.Log("Options:\n-------");

         foreach(ProductOption option in options) {
             // Options have possible values
             foreach(string value in option.values()) {
-                // Each option has a name such as Color and multiple values for color Debug.Log(option.name() + ": " + value);
+                // Each option has a name such as Color and multiple values for Color Debug.Log(option.name() + ": " + value);
             }
         }

         Debug.Log("-------");

-        // the following will create a dictionary where keys are option names and values are option values
+        // The following creates a dictionary where keys are option names and values are option values.
-        // you may for instance have drop downs for the user to select options from Dictionary<string,string> selectedOptions = new Dictionary<string,string>() {
+        // You might, for instance, have drop downs where users can select relevant options.
+        Dictionary<string,string> selectedOptions = new Dictionary<string,string>() {
             {"Size", "M"},
             {"Color", "White"}
         };

-        // create a line item based on the selected options for a product cart.LineItems.AddOrUpdate(firstProduct, selectedOptions, 1);
+        // Create a line item based on the selected options for a product cart.LineItems.AddOrUpdate(firstProduct, selectedOptions, 1);

-        // checkout the selected product
+        // Checkout the selected product
         cart.GetWebCheckoutLink(
             success: (link) => {
                 Application.OpenURL(link);